Benbenbear/Coolshare/English/Chinese-style English.md

      -- I’m fine, and you? > I’m pretty good.
 How about you? / I’m great.
 What about you?

 OK!
-If you have any suggestions/comments/concerns, please feel free tolet me know.
+If you have any suggestions/comments/concerns, please feel free to let me know.
 My contact details:  QQ:516967436

 Best Regards and Many Thanks